GPU-Accelerated X-ray Pulse Profile Modeling: Model framework and computational recipe

 \subsubsection{Number flux calculation}

 This step computes the observed flux from each surface patch and assembles the pulse profile.
-We use a widely employed \emph{``shift-and-add''} technique: rather than simulating every active patch across all rotation phases, we first compute a detailed light curve for a single \emph{pseudo-patch} located at $\phi=0$ on a given colatitude ring $\theta$.
-This template light curve is then phase-shifted and added to the total to account for the actual longitudes of the active patches on that ring.
+We used a widely employed {``shift-and-add''} technique: rather than simulating every active patch across all rotation phases, we first computed a detailed light curve for a single {pseudo-patch} located at $\phi=0$ on a given colatitude ring $\theta$.
+This template light curve was then phase-shifted and added to the total to account for the actual longitudes of the active patches on that ring.

-For each ring indexed by $i_\theta$ at colatitude $\theta$, we determine which patches are active and collect the azimuthal angles $\phi$ of the active patches into an array $\bm{\phi}_a$ of length $N_{\phi_a}$.
+For each ring indexed by $i_\theta$ at a colatitude, $\theta$, we determined which patches are active and collect the azimuthal angles, $\phi$, of the active patches into an array, $\bm{\phi}_a$, of a length ,$N_{\phi_a}$.
 If $N_{\phi_a}=0$, the ring contains no active patches and is skipped.
-Otherwise, we prepare four arrays to store the pseudo-patch light-curve data at $\phi=0$; these will be reused later when accumulating contributions from the active patches:
+Otherwise, we prepared four arrays to store the pseudo-patch light-curve data at $\phi=0$.
+These were reused later when accumulating contributions from the active patches:

 where $i_{\rm fp}=0,...,N_{\rm fp}$ and $N_{\rm fp}$ is the number of fine rotation-phase points, this parameter controls precision.
 When the pseudo-patch rotates to azimuth $\phi(i_{\rm fp})=2\pi\,i_{\rm fp}/N_{\rm fp}$, we perform the following for each $i_{\rm fp} \in [0,N_{\rm fp}]$: \begin{enumerate} \item Initialize invisible-range indices $i_{\rm inv\_min}=N_{\rm fp}$ and $i_{\rm inv\_max}=0$. \item Compute $\cos\psi = \sin i \sin\theta \cos\phi + \cos i \cos\theta$. \item Use the lookup table to obtain $\cos\alpha$ and the lensing factor $d\cos\alpha/d\cos\psi$. \item Evaluate $\cos\sigma$ from Equation~(\ref{eq:sigma_relation}):